wkrzemien/wkrzemien.github.io/_pages/research.md

 ## Other projects:
 ---
-* Application of Convolutional Neural Networks for LHCb electromagnetic calorimeter
+* Application of Convolutional Neural Networks for LHCb electromagnetic calorimeter cluster reconstruction (see [here](https://pubs.aip.org/aip/acp/article/3061/1/040002/3275598/Machine-learning-solutions-for-cluster))
 * Search for eta mesic nuclei (WASA).
 It was a topic of my PhD thesis realized partly in Forschungszentrum Juelich, Germany and of my first post-doc: this article [Phys.
 Rev. C 87 (2013) 035204](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.87.035204) is based on my Phd thesis.
 Another one [Nucl.
 Phys.
 A 959 (2017) 102](https://www.sciencedirect.com/science/article/pii/S0375947417300064) is based on the analysis done together with Magdalena Skurzok.
 Other articles about the same topic can be found [here](http://koza.if.uj.edu.pl/publications/wasa-at-cosy).